Normal Forms and Degenerate CR Singularities: Introduction and Main Result

-We would like to mention here that the real submanifolds near a CR singularity in the complex space under unimodular transformations have been studied by Gong\cite{G1},\cite{G2}.
-Furthermore, the CR singular points of real submanifolds are interesting because the CR singularities can contribute to the structure of the local hull of holomorphy as it has been shown by Kenig-Webster\cite{KW}, Huang-Krantz\cite{HK} and Huang-Yin \cite{HY3}.
-Furthermore, Forstneric-Stout\cite{FS} proved that the surfaces defined in (\ref{clasic}) with $2\lambda>1$ are local polynomial convex at $p=0$.
+We mention that real submanifolds, near a CR singularity in complex spaces, under unimodular transformations, have been studied by Gong\cite{G1},\cite{G2}.
+Furthermore, the CR singular points of the real submanifolds are interesting because the CR singularities can contribute to the structure of the local hull of holomorphy as it has been shown by Kenig-Webster\cite{KW}, Huang-Krantz\cite{HK} and Huang-Yin \cite{HYA},\cite{HYB}.
+Forstneric-Stout\cite{FS} proved that the surfaces defined in (\ref{clasic}) with $2\lambda>1$ are local polynomial convex at $p=0$.
 Problems regarding the local polynomial convexity when $2\lambda=1$ have been studied by J{\"o}ricke\cite{Jo}.
 Surfaces in $\mathbb{C}^{2}$ with degenerate CR singularities and related local polynomial convexity problems near degenerate CR singularities have been studied by Bharali\cite{B1},\cite{B2},\cite{B3},\cite{B4}.
 In codimensions different from $2$, we mention the work of Coffman\cite{C1},\cite{C2} about CR singularities.

 We do not know if the normal form (\ref{3000}) is convergent.
-In general, a normal form is not necessarily convergent as it has been shown recently by Kolar\cite{K2}.
-For cases when a normal form is convergent we would like to mention the recent work of Kossovskiy-Zaitsev\cite{KZ}.
+In general, a non-trivial normal form is not necessarily convergent as it has been shown recently by Kolar\cite{K2}.
+For cases when a normal form is convergent, we mention the recent work of Kossovskiy-Zaitsev\cite{KZ}.

-\textbf{Ackowlodgements} This project has been started by me when I was a Ph.D. student at the School of Mathematics, Trinity College Dublin, Ireland.
-I am grateful to Prof. Dmitri Zaitsev for constant support and to Prof. Xiaojun Huang for useful discussions regarding the Generalization\cite{HY1} of the Theorem of Moser\cite{Mos}.
-I would like to thank also Prof. Benjamin McKay and Ilya Kossovskiy for reading the previous versions of this note.
-I thank as well for its hospitality the Department of Mathematics of the Federal University of Santa Catarina, Brazil.